mstocco/mariostoc.co/content/traininglog/20220501-ironman2022-17weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
 Run 60 minutes.
 Flat route.
 Easy effort.
 Get on some dirt if you can.
-And really do aim to keep this one EASY.

-Mobility 23 minutes
+And really do aim to keep this one EASY. &mdash; Mobility 23 minutes

 ### NOTES
 Total Time: **60 Minutes** &nbsp; Run: **9.6 km**